-As I think about this familiar passage … the last words Jesus spoke as recorded in the Gospel of Matthew … I sometimes wonder if these words preceded those recorded for us in the Book of Acts.
-Somehow I see the parting words of Jesus as a continuous narrative before His ascension into heaven; and His commandment to proclaim and share the Gospel so that others might come to faith (Cf. Romans 10:17) is quite clear:
+Our Verse of the Day contains the last words Jesus spoke as recorded in the Gospel of Matthew; and I sometimes wonder if these words preceded those recorded for us in the Book of Acts.
+Somehow, I see these parting words of Jesus as a continuous narrative before His ascension into heaven.
+Indeed, His commandment to proclaim and share the Gospel so that others might come to faith (Cf. Romans 10:17) is quite clear:

-4 And being assembled together with them, Jesus commanded them not to depart from Jerusalem, but to wait for the Promise of the Father, “which,” He said, “you have heard from Me; 5 for John truly baptized with water, but you shall be baptized with the Holy Spirit not many days from now.”
 6 Therefore, when they had come together, they asked Him, saying, “Lord, will You at this time restore the kingdom to Israel?”
 7 And He said to them, “It is not for you to know times or seasons which the Father has put in His own authority.
 8 But you shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth.”
 9 Now when He had spoken these things, while they watched, He was taken up, and a cloud received Him out of their sight.
-10 And while they looked steadfastly toward heaven as He went up, behold, two men stood by them in white apparel, 11 who also said, “Men of Galilee, why do you stand gazing up into heaven?
-This same Jesus, who was taken up from you into heaven, will so come in like manner as you saw Him go into heaven.”

 Jesus said ALL authority had been given to Him by the Father … both in heaven and on earth!
 And why is this important for us to understand?
-Because there is no higher authority in all of creation than the authority bestowed upon the Son by the Father.
+Because there is no higher authority in all of creation than the authority bestowed by the God Himself.
 As Jesus declared, “I and My Father are one.”
-(Cf. John 10:30) This signifies His sovereignty over all creation.
-Nothing is allowed to happen except that it passes through His will.
-And we should be comforted by that knowledge in as much as His incomprehensible love is manifested through His will!
-This is why the people who encountered Jesus during His life on earth perceived His authority when He spoke and taught.
+(Cf. John 10:30) This, too, signifies His sovereignty over all creation.
+I think this is why the people who encountered Jesus during His life on earth perceived His authority when He spoke and taught.
 (Cf. Matthew 7:29; Mark 1:22; Luke 4:32).
 With authority, Jesus commanded unclean spirits to leave those oppressed and afflicted by them … and they obeyed Him.
 (Cf. Mark 1:27; Luke 4:36)

-And we know that His authority was challenged and doubted by the religious leaders.
+Now we know that His authority was challenged and doubted by the religious leaders.
 Jesus was confronted and questioned by the chief priests and elders asking, “By what authority are you doing these things?
 And who gave you this authority?”
-(Cf. Matthew 21:23; Mark 11:27-28; Luke 20:1-2) Now Jesus responded to these questions with a question of His own … regarding the authority given to John the Baptist.
-Was it given from heaven or self-imagined?
-And when they would not answer, Jesus stated that He would not reveal the source of His authority either.
-So there is a lesson for all of us to learn as Jesus Himself reveals the authority given to Him by the Father:
+(Cf. Matthew 21:23; Mark 11:27-28; Luke 20:1-2) And can read further along in these accounts how Jesus refused to give them a response because of their unbelief.
+But Jesus does reveal the source of His authority in other settings recorded in the Gospel of John, and I will share a few of those to emphasize this point:

 John 14:9-11 (NKJV)